zixinq/15-466-f24-base4/README.md

 Text Drawing: (TODO: how does the text drawing in this game work?
 Is text precomputed?
 Rendered at runtime?
 What files or utilities are involved?)

+Choices: (TODO: how does the game store choices and narrative?
+How are they authored?
+Anything nifty you want to point out?)

 Screen Shot:

 ![Screen Shot](screenshot.png)